wp-plugins/add-external-media/readme.txt

 = Does this plugin import the actual external media content into the library? = No, external media attachments just contain URL references to the original resources

+= Why are the width and height settings in some media being ignored? = Some service providers, such as Twitter and Instagram, have a maximum and minimum allowed width and ignore the height setting completely

 == Screenshots ==
 1. Enter the url and size of the external media you'd like to add to the media library here